peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Radiation passing through the Earth's atmosphere is modified by the processes of absorption and scattering.
-Both of the processes are wavelength-dependent, but while scattering can be analysed by Rayleigh scattering, Mie theory and geometric optics, in order to fully grasp absorption we need to be know the specifc absorption lines of radiatively active gases.
+Both of the processes are wavelength-dependent, but while scattering is determined by Rayleigh scattering, Mie theory and geometric optics, in order to fully determine absorption we need to be know the specifc absorption lines of radiatively active gases.

-Absorption functions of gas molecules can have immensely complicated structure.
+Absorption spectrum of gas molecules can have immensely complicated structure.
-Figure \ref{fig:co2-absorption} shows the absorption coefficient of CO~2~ in various levels of magnification.
+Figure \ref{fig:co2-absorption} shows the absorption coefficient of $\text{CO}_2$ in various levels of magnification.
 Clearly, one needs a very large amount of information to describe the structure fully.
 As it turns out, smooting the curve by averaging out the details is of little use in calculation of transmittance due to saturation at wavelengths where absorption is strongest (line centers).